 Since 1924, History Colorado has appointed a historian to work with the organization to preserve, interpret, and share Colorado’s past.

 Our State Historian’s Council is led by noted historian Dr. Duane Vandenbusche, who is joined on the council by respected historians from across the state.

-Dr. Nicki Gonzales is an associate professor of history and vice provost for diversity and inclusion at Regis University.
+Dr. Nicki Gonzales is a professor of history and vice provost for diversity and inclusion at Regis University.
 Her research interests include the American Southwest; the Chicano Movement in Colorado; Chicano social, political, legal, and environmental activism; and the history of land grant communities.
 She has served as an advisor for History Colorado’s exhibits El Movimiento: The Chicano Movement in Colorado and Zoom In: The Centennial State in 100 Objects.
 Dr. Gonzales is History Colorado's appointee to the Colorado Geographic Naming Advisory Board established by Governor Polis in July 2020.